Dark Matter in Multi-Singlet Extensions of the Standard Model: Two Real Singlets Extension of the SM

 \subsubsection{Theoretical and Experimental Constraints}

-This model is not affected by the LHC results on cross sections and branching ratios involving SM particles.
+\textbf{Experimental constraints:} this model is not affected by the LHC results on cross sections and branching ratios involving SM particles – these quantities were calculated at leading order (LO) in this work.
+We note that in order to probe the model we have generated events using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2011uj, Alwall:2014hca} and performed the cuts presented in the experimental analysis.
+While the total Higgs production cross sections at LO can be off by 50\%, with a set of specific cuts this number can change.
+However, as will become clear when we present the results, this factor will not play a role in the exclusion since the cross sections are still far away from the experimental bounds.
 In fact, since so far all results are in agreement with the SM predictions, there are no constraints on the model from the Higgs data and new Higgs searches.
 The model can only be tested by searches for DM including mono-jet, mono-Higgs, mono-$Z$ events, among others.
 The discussion on these searches will be presented later.
-The only constraint from Higgs physics we have to take into account from the LHC is the one from the invisible Higgs branching ratio~\cite{ATLAS:2023tkt}.
+Since $\Gamma(h \rightarrow S_r S_r) = \kappa_{Hr}^2 v^2 /(32 \pi m_h) \sqrt{1- 4m_{S_r}^2/m_h^2}$ ($r=1,2$), the only LHC constraint from Higgs physics we have to take into account is the upper limit on the invisible Higgs branching ratio, $\text{BR}(h \rightarrow \text{inv})<0.107$~\cite{ATLAS:2023tkt}.
 Since the $\mathcal{Z}_2$ symmetries remain exact there are also no new contributions to the gauge bosons self-energies and therefore to the $S$, $T$ and $U$ parameters~\cite{Peskin:1991sw}.

-As for theoretical constraints, we take all quartic parameters to be below $4 \pi$.
-We also use the boundness from below conditions from~\cite{Kannike:2012pe, Kannike:2016fmd} and the tree-level perturbative unitary conditions obtained in~\cite{Robens:2019kga}.
+\textbf{Theoretical constraints:} We take all quartic parameters to be below $4 \pi$.
+The boundedness-from-below conditions, derived from copositivity criteria~\cite{Kannike:2012pe, Kannike:2016fmd} and presented in~\cite{Robens:2019kga}, take the following form in our notation: